Skip to main content

 • Armed forces

-• Anything cash handling, for example banking, payroll or security
+• Anything involving cash handling, for example banking, payroll or security

-• Financial services, for example accountant, mortgage broker, stock broker or financial advisor
+• Financial services, for example accountant, mortgage broker, stockbroker or financial adviser

 • Law, for example solicitor or legal executive